 The Guardian has published an interactive infographic that lets you see the temperature change over the past one hundred years in most locations in the world.
 Just type in your city and country and, voila, you see it graphed for your location.

-NASA just released this video showing temperature changes in the world since 1880 and including 2012 — it’s an updated version of one they’ve released in previous years:
+NASA just released video showing temperature changes in the world since 1880 and including 2012 — it’s an updated version of one they’ve released in previous years:

 Permafrost and climate change – interactive is from The Guardian.